-Enel has launched an open innovation challenge to identify solutions that can prevent cable theft at its electric vehicle charging infrastructure.
-The initiative offers a prize of up to $10,000 and is open for submissions until 8 September 2025.
+Enel has launched an open innovation challenge to identify solutions that can prevent cable theft at its electric vehicle (EV) charging infrastructure.

 The call is aimed at companies, professionals and organisations capable of developing proposals that are scalable, ready for implementation (with a Technology Readiness Level above 7), and compatible with existing charging infrastructure in both Italy and Spain.